 Michael D. Penner - Mr. Penner is a corporate director, and the former Chairman of the Board of Directors of Hydro-Québec.
+He is Chairman and Leading Operating Director of both US Infrastructure Corporation (USIC) and Enfragen Energy.
 He was the President and Chief Executive Officer of Peds Legwear prior to selling his company to Gildan Activewear Inc. in August 2016.
 Mr. Penner has been active in his community, on the Board of Directors of ICD Quebec and has served as a member of the Board of Directors of Les Grands Ballets Canadiens de Montréal, Selwyn House School, Hofstra University School of Law and McGill University Football.
 Mr. Penner holds a Bachelor of Arts degree from McGill University and a Juris Doctor from Hofstra University in New York.